bgamari/ghc-wiki-import/commentary/rts/heap-objects.md

 Unboxed tuples `(#...#)` are both unlifted and unboxed.
 They are represented by multiple values passed in registers or on the stack, according to the [return convention](commentary/rts/haskell-execution).

+Unlifted types cannot currently be used to represent terminating functions: an unlifted type on the right of an arrow is implicitly lifted to include `_|_`.

 ---